-^c Data for 2018 are preliminary.
+^c Data for 2017 are preliminary.

 A vehicle classification was created to match the Corporate Average Fuel Economy (CAFE) methodology.
-Under CAFE, two-wheel drive sport utility vehicles that are under 6,000 lb gross vehicle weight and have off road capabilities will be held to the same standards as cars.
-The Environmental Protection Agency has labeled these vehicles as "car SUVs."
+Under CAFE, small, two-wheel drive sport utility vehicles will be held to the same standards as cars.
+The Environmental Protection Agency has defined these vehicles as "car SUVs."
+The vehicles below make up this category.

-Table 4.9 (Updated April 2019)Definition of Car Sport Utility Vehicles in Model Year 2018
+Table 4.9Definition of Car Sport Utility Vehicles in Model Year 2017